 The 30-day change in the CropProphet corn yield forecast versus the monthly change in the USDA corn yield estimate since 1993 is shown below.
 The USDA rarely changes its yield forecast in June and July, so the relationship is necessarily weak.
 While the correlations of these scatter plots are provided in the table below, visually, August appears to be a fairly strong relationship while September and October are weaker.
 This result is understandable because late-season weather conditions have less of an impact on crop yields.

 We summarize the results by calculating the correlation of the CropProphet 30-day corn yield forecast changes versus the USDA yield forecast changes from the above graphs.
 The result is below, and the greatest correlation for each crop is highlighted in red.
 The greatest correlations occur in August for Corn and September for Soybeans.

 Because we know the USDA rarely changes their yield estimates early in the crop season, June and July are not considered further.

 We arbitrarily chose 30 days because it coincides with a calendar month.
 However, this begs the question: what is the optimum number of days to estimate the USDA monthly yield forecast changes?

 We calculate the correlation between the forecast changes for all-day ranges of between 10 to 45 days to answer this question.
 The graph below shows that for August corn, the maximum correlation is achieved at 35 days.
-For September and October, the correlation remains nearly constant throughout the range of days.
+For September and October, the correlation remains is variable throughout the range of days.

 For soybeans, the correlation increases gradually as more days are considered in August and September.
-The September correlation is maximized at 29 days.
-By October, the correlation starts to decrease by 30-days, so the shorter 26-day period yields the highest correlation.
+The September correlation is maximized at 22 days.
+By October, the the 30 day lag generates the highest with the USDA monthly soybean yield estimate.